govau/service-manual-prototype/content/index.md

   link: "about"
 ---

-The content for this page live at [https://github.com/govau/service-manual-prototype/blob/master/content/index.md](https://github.com/govau/service-manual-prototype/blob/master/content/index.md)
+The content for this page lives at [https://github.com/govau/service-manual-prototype/blob/master/content/index.md](https://github.com/govau/service-manual-prototype/blob/master/content/index.md)

 This site serves static assets.
 The static assets are build using React.
 Phenomic compiles React into the static assets.